Our Living Legacy

 Fenwick convened the sachems who had the dispositions of the lands, within Forcus and Mosacksa creeks (Salem and Oldmans Creeks) by Chiefs Tospaminkey and Henaminkey.

-Later, for lands between Forcus and Canahockink creeks (Salem and Cohansey Creeks) Fenwick was met by Chiefs Allawayes, Myhopponey, Neccomis, Necosshehesco, and Shuccatorey.
+Later, for lands between Forcus and Canahockink creeks (Salem and Cohansey Creeks) Fenwick was met by Chiefs Mahoppony, Alloways, Necomis and his mother Necosshehesco, Myhoppony, and Shuccotery.

 Finally, for lands from Canahockink creek to the Wahatquenack river (Cohansey Creek and Morris River) he was met by Chiefs Mahawskey, Mohutt, Newsego, Chechenaham, Toruche, and Shank A Num.